-Manchester City Women v Arsenal Women
+Heath strike gives Arsenal draw at City

-Follow live updates as Man City host Arsenal in the Women's Super League
+Tobin Heath's stoppage-time equaliser denied Manchester City victory over Arsenal in the Women's Super League after controversy for the game's opening goal.

+Heath, a former Manchester United forward, fired it past young goalkeeper Khiara Keating to make it 1-1 in the 92nd minute.

+Khadija Shaw had earlier given City the lead, slotting in from close range after the referee touched the ball in the build-up to Lauren Hemp's cross.

 Line-ups